Terseus/python-logging-with-context/README.md

 For example, the logging handler in Python applications running at AWS Lambda handles this automatically by adding the context provided in `extra` as labels to the log struct, separated from the message.

-If you're logging to a `StreamHandler` you can use `contextual_logging.formatters.ExtraTextFormatter`, which accepts the same options as the standard library `Formatter`.
+If you're logging to a `StreamHandler` you can use `logging_with_context.formatters.ExtraTextFormatter`, which accepts the same options as the standard library `Formatter`.

 You can use it instead of the default `Formatter` in your logging setup: